Google Fiber Installation Issues and What GFiber Could Do to Improve

 • 3:10: Mr. P. arrived unannounced.
 He told me that the dBm signal at the house was -24, which is acceptable for an installation.
 This reading was very different from Mr. J.’s non-acceptable reading of -32.
 I asked him to measure the level at the street curb.
 He said this measurement was -23 dBm.
 He told me that our street did not have as good a signal level as other streets.

-• 3:20: I called 866-777-7550 again to get another Installation scheduled.
+• 3:20: I called 866-777-7550 again to get another fiber Google fiber installation scheduled.
 The person who answered, Ms. B, said I should wait.
 Ms. K., who is in the sales department, joined my call and said I should wait for someone else.
 This new person (Mr. W) said Mr. V. is a tech working on our problem.
 He just spoke with him, and I should hear from him in 20-25 minutes.
 No one came to our door; however, I did see someone leave from a parked car in front of our house.
 Could this have been Mr. V.?

-September 13, 2024: My Call to 866-777-7550
+September 13, 2024: My Call to 866-777-7550 (In My Google Fiber Support Installation Issues Story)

 • Continuing with my google fiber installation issues story, I told the phone attendant I was not getting any updates about my GFiber installation situation and that my NIU box had been moved.
 I told this phone attendant there was disagreement about whether my NIU dBm signal was adequate.